qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

       # Example:
       qsc-cli flash --workspace-path '/local/mnt/workspace/sample_workspace' --serial 'be116704'

    The ``--buildflavor`` argument is optional and only required for devices that have multiple flavors.
-To list the build flavors, run the following command on host machine:
+To list the build flavors, run the following command on the host machine:

    ::

       qsc-cli flash --workspace-path <workspace path> --list-buildflavor

    .. note::
-      - To know the `<serial number>`, run the following command on host machine:
+      - To find the `<serial number>`, run the following command on the host machine:

         ::